skykhs3/skykhs3.github.io/_posts/2024-07-14-algorithm-maximum-bipartite-matching.md

 To be written...

 ## 4. Code
-- If there exists an edge connecting vertex 1 and vertex 2 and an edge connecting vertex 1 and vertex 3, we indicate this as 𝑉[1]={2,3}
+- If there exists an edge connecting vertex 1 in group A and vertex 2 in group B and an edge connecting vertex 1 in group A and vertex 3 in group B, we indicate this as 𝑉[1]={2,3}
 - The assign array indicates where a vertex in group B connects to in group A.
 - The visit array tracks the visiting history.
 - The time complexity is 𝑂(𝑁𝐸)(where 𝑁 is the number of vertices and 𝐸 is the number of edges).